Alex Stein (comedian)

 Alexander Stein (born October 10, 1986) is an American comedian and YouTuber known for disrupting local government meetings and confronting politicians and other individuals.
-He is the host of Prime Time with Alex Stein on Glenn Beck's Blaze Media network.
+He was the host of Prime Time with Alex Stein on Glenn Beck's Blaze Media network from 2023 to 2025.

 Early life

 Stein was born to Kelly Stein and Rhett Stein, a bail bondsman.
 Stein grew up in Dallas, Texas.
 His father is half-Jewish.
 Alex Stein told the Jewish Journal that he did not get a bar mitzvah "or any of the cool Jewish stuff as a kid".
 Stein described being "obsessed with spy stuff" as a child, which he said led to his enjoyment of conspiracy theories.

 Stein attended Highland Park High School in University Park, Texas.
 After high school, he attended Louisiana State University.

 Stein moved to Los Angeles after graduating college to pursue a comedy career.
 Soon after, he returned to Dallas and worked at selling used cars with his father.